Utopekk/Sorting-visualization/README.md

-# Sorting-visualization
+# Sorting Algorithm Visualizer

-Sorting algorithm visualisation using window.h
+This program visualizes sorting algorithms (Bubble Sort, Selection Sort, and Quick Sort) in a graphical interface using the Win32 API.